sst/guide/_chapters/errors-in-api-gateway.md

 $ git push
 ```

 Head over to your notes app, and load the home page.
-You'll notice the page fails with an error alert sayinig `Network Alert`.
+You'll notice the page fails with an error alert saying `Network Alert`.

 ![Invalid path error in notes app](/assets/monitor-debug-errors/invalid-path-error-in-notes-app.png)